 2. Is my heart focused on myself or serving God?

 When times are tough, we naturally want to have a pity party, shut down emotionally, be defiant, etc. Look at Jonah- God called him to minister to a people group he hated and he refused at first, which led him to spending three nights in the belly of a whale.
 God’s plans and purposes are so much bigger than what we can imagine.
-Regardless of circumstance, it’s so important that our hearts are filled with love and that we are intentional about loving God and loving others- when this happens we are better equipped to embark on the path God has prepared for us with a clarity to see where God is working in our lives.
+Regardless of circumstance, it’s so important that our hearts are filled with love and that we are intentional about loving God and loving others- when this happens we are better equipped to embark on the path God has prepared for us with clarity to see where God is working in our lives.
 When our hearts are pure and willing to put others before ourselves, we will be able to confidently and boldly proclaim, “Here I am, Lord, send me” (Isaiah 6:8).

 3. Am I running away or standing stagnant, refusing to follow the path God has set me on?

 Jeremiah 29:11 proclaims, “For I know the plans I have for you, plans to prosper you and not to harm you, plans to give you hope and a future.”
-God loves us so much that he created amazing plans for each one of us; at times those plans will be clear and at times it may seem like our much needed instructions have been washed away by the rain.
-Instead of freezing in fear of the unknown, allow yourself to be sent out through the stormy darkness, because at the end of the journey you never know what paradise will be found.
-Surrender yourself to God’s purposes, for He tells us to trust in Him with all our heart, leaning not on our own understanding, and He will make our paths straight.
+God loves us so much that he created amazing plans for each one of us; at times those plans will be clear and at times it may seem like our much-needed instructions have been washed away by the rain.
+Instead of freezing in fear of the unknown, allow yourself to be sent out through the stormy darkness because at the end of the journey you never know what paradise will be found.
+Surrender yourself to God’s purposes, He tells us to trust in Him with all our heart, leaning not on our own understanding, and He will make our paths straight.

 When we lose faith in our journeys, ask God to remind you of who you are and the passions and purposes He has instilled in you.
 Write out your values and let those motivate your heart, your mind, and your faith to go and live out who you say you are and who you want to be.
 According to psychology, when there’s a disconnect between your values and your actions, there will always be an uncomfortable tension within you.
 So be real, be sincere, be bold in living out the purposes in your heart and the journey He has set you upon.
 It’s unimaginable what can happen when we are authentic and lay down our worry at the feet of our Father.